Why Middle School Is the Peak of Screen Time — and What Schools Can Do

 Device-free times (e.g., lunch, breaks)

-Expectations for responsible digital behavior
+Expectations for responsible digital behaviour

-Consistency across classrooms helps students internalize boundaries.
+Consistency across classrooms helps students internalise boundaries.

 2. Teach Digital Self-Regulation Skills